CSCfi/csc-user-guide/docs/data/sensitive-data/sd-use-case-new-user-project-manager.md

 ### 7. If you have a research team, add them to be your project members

 - Go to project page and select the correct project (Left side menu or hamburger menu).
-- Add members from the right hand column.
+- Add members from **Members** window at the top right of the screen.
 - You can add members from your own organization by clicking **“Manage”**.
 - Or you can create an invitation link by clicking **“Invite”** and use it in email or webpage.
-    - By clicking the invite link person can apply a membership for your project.
+- People can apply a membership for your project by clicking the invite link.
 After that you still have to approve them to be member of your project in MyCSC.

-- Note!
+![Add project members.](./images/MyCSC/MyCSC_AddMembers.png)

+!!!
+Note
     You project members must also create a MyCSC user account (this happens when they apply membership to your project), activate the MFA and approve the terms of use of the services you have activated (SD Connect, SD Desktop).

-![Add project members.](./images/MyCSC/MyCSC_AddMembers.png)

 ### 8. Closing your project